 The first part of the tea ceremony then takes place at the groom’s home.
 If deities and ancestors are worshipped at home, the couple will pray at the family altar before serving tea to the elders of the family.
 The elders will give their blessings to the couple.

 The couple then leave for the bride’s house to hold a separate tea ceremony for the bride’s family, after the bride changes into a kua (褂).
 The kua is a traditional red Chinese wedding dress embroidered with auspicious symbols.

 The banquet is the last part of the wedding, where families, friends and colleagues will be invited to attend the event, which often takes places at a restaurant, hotel ballroom or event hall.
 During the dinner, the couple’s entourage is invited on stage for a toast.
 This is known as the yam seng, and involves the guests in the entire hall shouting “yam seng” (or “cheers”) three times as loud as they can, to congratulate and confer blessings to the new couple.
 The couple then visits each table and toasts the guests.

-With regards to wedding attire, many couples these days prefer to wear western suits and gowns for their weddings.
-However, some couples still retain the tradition of wearing traditional Chinese wedding outfits.
-For the latter, grooms will wear the ma kua (马褂), while the bride would wear the red qun kua (裙褂), as red symbolises good fortune and happiness.
-The embroidery work on the qun kua often features motifs of dragon, phoenix and flora patterns.
+With regards to the attire on the wedding day, many couples these days prefer to wear western suits and gowns for their weddings.
+Some couples may retain the tradition of wearing traditional Chinese wedding outfits for rituals such as the tea ceremony, such as the ma kua (马褂) for the groom, and red qun kua (裙褂) for the bride.
+The red symbolises good fortune and happiness, and the embroidery work on the qun kua often features motifs of phoenix and flora patterns.